-A key element of our strategy is to identify and test MDPs that play a role in cellular processes underlying our targeted disease indications.
+A key element of our strategy is to identify and test MDPs and novel analogs that play a role in cellular processes underlying our targeted disease indications.
 A significant portion of the research that we are conducting involves emerging scientific knowledge and drug discovery methods.
-Our drug discovery efforts may not be successful in identifying MBTs that are useful in treating disease.
+Our drug discovery efforts may not be successful in identifying novel peptide analogs that are useful in treating disease.
 Our research programs may initially show promise in identifying potential drug development candidates, yet fail to yield candidates for preclinical and clinical development for a number of reasons, including: